 - Homes with thoughtful trim details appear more finished and upscale.

-- Architectural details like CROWN LA5COVE 17 MM X4-1/4 MDF 16 reflect attention to quality craftsmanship.
+- Architectural details like CROWN LA5COVE 17 MM X 4-1/4 MDF 16 reflect attention to quality craftsmanship.

 Popular Trim Materials and Their Uses